higayasuo/did-algo-js/README.md

 #### Creating a JWT

 Specify a `payload` and create a JWT with `issuer` using the `createJWT` function.
-You have to set an audience DID to an aud property of JWT header.
+You need to specify the audience’s DID in the aud property of the JWT header.

 ```typescript
 type MyPayload = {